ampourgh/Full-Stack-Web-Development/linux_server_config/README.md

 #### II.
 Lightsail server & Information

 ## Steps taken to deploy webpage:

+### Registering for an account at Lightsail
+* Head to lightsail.aws.amazon.com
+* Click to create an instance, choose the choice for a Linux platform, with an OS only of Ubuntu.
+* Create and download the secret key for logging onto the server, transferring content, and for connecting websites.
+The name of the secret key in this project is called 'LightsailSecretKey.pem'.
+* Choose a payment plan and give your instance a name.

 ### To Change the SSH Port from a Linux Server
 * Connect to instances' browser terminal